Akhziv/SYSTEM_PROGRAMMING_2/scripts/daily_snapshot/README.md

 # Nightly snapshot uploads

-This service will continuously verify that Forest can expor
+This service will continuously verify that Forest can export snapshots.
+Once per day, thi